cran-task-views/SportsAnalytics/SportsAnalytics.md

 #. acquiring data for a specific sport or league
 #. performing common computations on sport-specific data

-Esports and sports betting packages are within scope.

 The list of packages is aspirationally comprehensive.
 If there is a sports analytics package on CRAN that we have missed, please let us know.